Lynch Surname Meaning, History & Origin

-Lynch Surname Genealogy
+Lynch Surname Meaning

 Lynch is an Irish surname, the 17th most common in Ireland, and has two probable and one less likely derivations.

 - Lynch.
 Lynch Irish history.